 She knows how to open a locked door with a magic key.
 She practices her magic late at night.
 She makes potions that cure illnesses and she knows how to throw the best Halloween party in the whole apartment building!

-The story will leave your child/grandchild wondering if there really are such things as real-live witches who can make everything magical.
+The story will leave your child/grandchild wondering if there really are such things as real-life witches who can make everything magical.

 We tend to be afraid or apprehensive about people who are different than us.
 Rather than allowing for differences in others, we are suspicious and even judgmental.
 We may even see things that aren’t really there.